Starting a Debt Collection Agency: Licensing, Compliance & Operations

 Compliance Infrastructure

 FDCPA compliance.
 The Fair Debt Collection Practices Act governs all third-party collection of consumer debts.
-Requirements include: validation notices within 5 days of initial contact, prohibition against harassment, false representation, and unfair practices, and specific procedures for disputed debts.
+Requirements include: validation notices within 5 days of initial contact, prohibition against harassment and false representation, and specific procedures for disputed debts.
 Violations carry statutory damages of up to $1,000 per action plus actual damages and attorney fees.

 State-specific regulations.
 Many states impose requirements beyond the FDCPA.
 California’s Rosenthal Act extends FDCPA-like protections to original creditors.
 New York City’s DCWP rules add local requirements.
 The compliance team must track and implement requirements across every operating jurisdiction.